 B: You should believe that abortion is immoral.
 You’re a Catholic.

 That B puts forward A is a Catholic in support of A should believe that abortion is immoral suggests that B implicitly puts forward all Catholics should believe that abortion is immoral in support of .
 Proposition may plausibly be regarded as a suppressed premise of B’s argument.
-Note that and are convergent.
+Note that and are linked.
 A premise that is suppressed is never a reason for a conclusion independent of another explicitly offered for that conclusion.

 There are two main criticisms of structural characterizations of arguments.
 One criticism is that they are too weak because they turn non-arguments such as explanations into arguments.